 The Lao people are generally very gracious hosts, but there are some important spiritual and social conventions to observe.

-Buddhism When visiting temples, cover up to the knees and elbows, and remove your shoes and any head covering when entering temple buildings.
+- Buddhism When visiting temples, cover up to the knees and elbows, and remove your shoes and any head covering.
 Sit with your feet tucked behind you to avoid pointing them at Buddha images.
 Women should never touch a monk or his belongings; step out of the way and don't sit next to them on public transport.